 It’s very important to research a breed before you commit to buy and look for things such as health issues, temperament, exercise needed, and lifespan.

 Again, this will be dependent on what specifically you’re looking for in a dog.

-For example, a Labrador could be considered a bad breed for some people, particularly if they can’t handle a big dog, or don’t have the time for lots of exercises.
+For example, a Labrador could be considered a bad breed for some people, particularly if they can’t handle a big dog or don’t have the time for lots of exercise.

 There are very few breeds that should be given a blanket “no,” as many that have developed a reputation of being a bad breed are usually just raised poorly.